eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 ***Machine Learning Engineer***, and ***Deep Learning Engineer***, roles:
 + ***Take end to end ownership of machine learning systems - data pipelines, candidate extraction, feature engineering, model training, as well as integration into our production systems***
 + Experience implementing ***production-ready machine learning solutions*** is a plus
++ semi-supervised learning
++ Knowledge of Apache Spark
 + Experience with ML frameworks such as PyTorch, MxNET, Tensorflow, etc.
 + Experience with distributed analytic processing technologies (Hive, Pig, Presto, Spark)
 + Machine Learning: build systems and processes that apply ML technologies, including ranking, content quality, text understanding, search, ads targeting and CTR prediction, etc.
 + Experience in neural network frameworks like TensorFlow, ONNX, Caffe, PyTorch etc. is a plus
 + Lifelong-DNNTM (L-DNN) technology, which reduces the data requirements for AI model development and enables continuous learning in the cloud or at the edge
 + Excellent understanding of machine learning techniques and algorithms, such as k-NN, Naive Bayes, SVM, Decision Forests, etc.
++ You have strong coding skills in several of the following languages/libraries: ***Python, NumPy, TensorFlow, PyTorch***.
 + skill set:
 	- Experience with advanced ML models and concepts: ***HMMs, CRFs, MRFs, deep learning, regularization*** etc.
 	- Experience with ***distributed databases*** such as ***HBase, Redis, CouchBase*** etc.